nasa-jpl/autoRIFT/README.md

 ## 3. Install

 * First install ISCE
-* Put the "geoAutorift" folder and the "Sconscript" file under the "contrib" folder that is one level down ISCE's source directory (denoted as "ISCE_src"; where you started installing ISCE), i.e. "ISCE_src/contrib/" (see the snapshot below)
+* Put the "geoAutorift" folder and the "Sconscript" file under the "contrib" folder that is one level down ISCE's source directory (denoted as "isce-version"; where you started installing ISCE), i.e. "isce-version/contrib/" (see the snapshot below)

 <img src="figures/install_snapshot.png" width="35%">

-* run "scons install" again from ISCE's source directory "ISCE_src" using command line
+* run "scons install" again from ISCE's source directory "isce-version" using command line

 ## 4. Instructions